Digital-Nations/sustainable-digital-policy/en/cloud-services.md

 ## Policy measures/Practices

 ### Set procurement standards for Cloud services regarding sustainability
-- Some measures to consider:
+Some measures to consider:
-  - Cloud provider has set greenhouse-gas reduction targets
+- Ensure that your hosting provider has set greenhouse gas reduction targets (including for scope 3) and is moving towards net zero by 2050 or sooner.
-  - Cloud provider operate on zero-emission data centre facilities
+- Ensure that your hosting provider submits regular reports including data on the energy, water consumption and CO2e emissions (including scope 3) resulting from the contract
+- Ensure that your hosting provider has circular ICT policies and strategies in place to support the reuse, refurbishment and repair of equipment supporting the hosting services.
+- Ensure the hosting provider does not overprovision - that the service meets current needs but can be scaled up/down as required

 ### Require your Cloud services providers to report annually on your emissions from their services